 Chemours provides long-term incentive compensation to directly tie NEO interests to the interests of shareholders.
-Long-term incentive targets are reviewed annually and determined based on the Compensation Committee's review of the following:
+The Compensation and Leadership Development Committee views long-term incentives as a critical element of our executive compensation program.
+Long-term incentive targets are reviewed annually and determined based on the Compensation and Leadership Development Committee's review of the following:

-- NEO position and scope of responsibilities

-- · Peer group practices

-- · Chemical industry data from proprietary third-party surveys
+- NEO position, scope of responsibilities and performance - · Internal pay equity considerations - · Peer group practices - Current market compensation data for the chemical industry and general industry from proprietary thirdparty surveys

-In 2017, the Compensation Committee increased the long-term incentive targets for the following NEOs: Mr. Snell (\$800,000 to \$900,000) and Mr. Shelton (\$600,000 to \$750,000) in connection with their performance and to better align their compensation with market.
-No changes were recommended for Mr. Newman (\$1,200,000) and Mr. Kirsch (\$900,000) as their long-term incentive targets were considered market competitive.
-The following table summarizes 2017 LTI targets.
+In 2018, the Compensation and Leadership Development Committee increased the long-term incentive target for Mr. Shelton (\$750,000 to \$850,000) in connection with his performance and to better align his compensation with market.
+No changes were recommended for Messrs.
+Newman, Kirsch or Snell as their long-term incentive targets were considered market competitive and aligned with position, scope of responsibilities and internal pay equity considerations.
+The following table summarizes 2018 LTI targets.

-NEO 2016 Long Term Incentive Target 2017 Long Term Incentive Target
+NEO 2017 Long Term Incentive Target 2018 Long Term Incentive Target

-Mark Vergnano \$ 3,930,000 \$5,500,00
+Mark Vergnano \$5,500,000 \$5,500,000

-Mark Newman \$ 1,200,000 \$1,200,00
+Mark Newman \$1,200,000 \$1,200,000

 Paul Kirsch \$ 900,000 \$ 900,000

-Bryan Snell \$ 800,000 \$ 900,000
+Bryan Snell \$ 900,000 \$ 900,000

-David Shelton \$ 600,000 \$ 750,000
+David Shelton \$ 750,000 \$ 850,000

-As in prior years, target LTI award values were delivered through a mix of PSUs and Non-Qualified Stock Options ("Stock Options").
-The use of PSUs and Stock Options creates alignment with shareholders, as a PSU's value is equal to the value of a share of stock, vesting is conditioned on attainment of performance objectives, and Stock Options have value only if the value of Chemours' common stock increases after the grant date.
+As in prior years, target LTI award values were delivered through a mix of PSUs and Non-Qualified Stock Options ("stock options").
+LTI awards delivered in the form of PSUs and stock options focus on shareholder value creation and long-term decision-making consistent with Chemours' strategic objectives.
 Details of each award type are summarized below.